icme/cme193/web/index.md

 This course is intended to be collaborative.
 You can (and should) work with other students in class and on homework.
 You should turn in your own solutions (don't copy others).
 If you worked closely with someone or found an answer on the web, please acknowledge the source of your solution.

 ### Students with Documented Disabilities
-Students with Documented Disabilities: Students who may need an academic accommodation based on the impact of a disability must initiate the request with the Office of Accessible Education (OAE).
+Students who may need an academic accommodation based on the impact of a disability must initiate the request with the Office of Accessible Education (OAE).
 Professional staff will evaluate the request with required documentation, recommend reasonable accommodations, and prepare an Accommodation Letter for faculty.
 Unless the student has a temporary disability, Accommodation letters are issued for the entire academic year.
 Students should contact the OAE as soon as possible since timely notice is needed to coordinate accommodations.
 The OAE is located at 563 Salvatierra Walk (phone: 723-1066, URL: https://oae.stanford.edu/).